mohamedmokhtar10101/Language_Identification_NLP/data sets/Tatoeba/readme.md

-data.txt contains the texts of the languages we want to identify each row is a text of a specific language targets.txt contains the target name(the language name) of the corresponding row in the data.txt file the (eg... the first label conrresponds to the first row and so on) the "data" binary file contains data.txt but as a list of texts instead of a file of texts , you can load it using load("data") into  your variable like x_train = load("data") the "targets" binary file contains targets.txt but as a list of language names as in targets.txt you can load it using load("targets") into your variable like y_train = load("targets")

 ```data..txt``` contains the texts of the languages we want to identify each row is a text of a specific language
 ``` targets.txt``` contains the target name(the language name) of the corresponding row in the data.txt file the (eg... the first label conrresponds to the first row and so on)
 the ```"data" binary file contains data.txt but as a list of texts instead of a file of texts , you can load it using load("data") into  your variable like